Impact review cycles

 When do impact reviews take place?

-• Launches at the end of January (corresponding promotion and/or pay increase goes into effect March 1st).
+• Launches at the end of January (corresponding promotion and/or pay increase goes into effect Feb 1st).

-• This review period reviews a teammates performance between August 1st to January 31st.
+• This review period reviews a teammate’s performance between August 1st to January 31st.

 • Who is eligible: Must be hired on or before October 1st.

-Impact Review Schedule - 2H review
+Impact Review Schedule - 1H review

-2H Review Process Schedule (Review Period: August 1st to January 31st)
+1H Review Process Schedule (Review Period: Aug 1st to Jan 31st)

-• Reviewer selection: to (5 business days)
+• to (5 business days)

 • and are no meeting days/blocked for review writing

-• Calibrations: to
+Calibrations:

-• Exec team calibration: (1 business day)
+• Exec team calibration/Final: (1 business day)

-• Review delivery period: to (9 business days)
+• Review delivery: to (8 business days)

 Enablement Schedule